-Ideally, your back and neck should be in proper, supportive alignment through the night, no matter what position you sleep in.
-Your spine is supported through correct posture through the day, but many of us forget that as we sleep this is just as important.
+Ideally, your back and neck should be in proper, supportive alignment throughout the night, no matter what position you sleep in.
+Your spine is supported through correct posture during the day, but many of us forget that this is just as important while we sleep.

 Your spine encases your central nervous system which plays a vital role in your overall health, and helps keep you balanced and upright, as well as serves as the main passageway of the messages your brain sends to the rest of your body.
-Poor alignment doesn’t just result in back pain and achy muscles, it often results in increases in insomnia, anxiety, depression, and headaches- to name a few.
+Poor alignment doesn’t just result in back pain and achy muscles, it often results in increases in insomnia, anxiety, depression and headaches – just to name a few.

 Sleep Position vs. Pillow Comfort

-Back and stomach sleepers need more firm support to help uplift hips and shoulders to keep them from sinking and creating tension on the soft tissues of the back, and pulling the spine out of alignment.
+Back and stomach sleepers need firmer support to help uplift hips and shoulders to keep them from sinking and creating tension on the soft tissues of the back, and pulling the spine out of alignment.

 But what you may be unaware of is that even with the correct mattress, your posture may be being affected by your pillow choices.